Airoknight/ats-in-py/README.md

-# HireLens — ATS Resume Checker
+# Resume Uncle — ATS Resume Checker

 HireLens is an AI-powered ATS (Applicant Tracking System) resume checker designed to simulate how real hiring systems and recruiters evaluate resumes.
 The product focuses on **clarity, explainability, and professional credibility**, helping users understand *why* a resume works or fails — not just giving a score.